digital-asset/daml/docs/source/app-dev/authorization.rst

 or your application may have to request tokens at runtime using an API such as `OAuth <https://oauth.net/2/>`__.

-To learn how to generate access tokens for the Sandbox, read the :ref:`sandbox <sandbox-authentication>` documentation.
+To learn how to generate access tokens for the Sandbox, read the :ref:`sandbox <sandbox-authorization>` documentation.

 Using access tokens
 *******************

-To learn how to use access tokens in the Scala bindings, read the :ref:`Scala bindings authentication<scala-bindings-authentication>` documentation.
+To learn how to use access tokens in the Scala bindings, read the :ref:`Scala bindings authorization<scala-bindings-authorization>` documentation.